isc-projects/kea/doc/sphinx/arm/ddns.rst

    key.
 This value is case-sensitive and must exactly match the value specified on the DNS server(s).
 It is a base64-encoded text value.

-- ``secret-file`` - since Kea 2.5.8 a more secure alternative is supported: specify a file name where the secret can be found, i.e. the base64-encoded secret is the content of the file.
+- ``secret-file`` - since Kea 2.5.8, this more secure alternative is supported.
+  This value specifies the file name where the secret can be found, i.e. the base64-encoded secret is the content of the file.

 As an example, suppose that a domain D2 will be updating is maintained